Marsiling–Yew Tee Group Representation Constituency

-The Marsiling–Yew Tee Group Representation Constituency is a four-member group representation constituency (GRC) in the north and west of Singapore.
+The Marsiling–Yew Tee Group Representation Constituency is a four-member group representation constituency (GRC) in northern and western Singapore.
 It has four divisions: Limbang, Marsiling, Woodgrove, and Yew Tee, managed by Marsiling–Yew Tee Town Council.
-The current Members of Parliament (MPs) for the constituency are Alex Yam, Hany Soh, Lawrence Wong and Zaqy Mohamad from the governing People's Action Party (PAP).
+The current Members of Parliament (MPs) for the constituency are Lawrence Wong, Alex Yam, Hany Soh and Zaqy Mohamad from the governing People's Action Party (PAP).

 History

 2015: Creation of GRC

 Prior to the 2015 general election, Marsiling–Yew Tee GRC was formed with four MPs from the existing GRCs of Chua Chu Kang and Sembawang.
 Led by Lawrence Wong, Minister for Culture, Community and Youth and MP for West Coast GRC, and Halimah Yacob, Speaker of Parliament and MP for Jurong GRC, the PAP defeated the Singapore Democratic Party (SDP) with 68.73% of the vote.

 2017: Resignation of Halimah Yacob

 On 7 August 2017, Halimah, the MP for the Marsiling division of the GRC, resigned as Speaker, an MP and a member of the PAP in order to contest in the presidential election in the same year.

 The next day, Zaqy Mohamad, incumbent MP for Chua Chu Kang GRC, was appointed as the grassroots advisor (Note: An individual appointed for "grassroots engagement and outreach" in a GRC division or single-member constituency (SMC) who, according to the People's Association (PA), has to be aligned with the "Government of the day"; in practice, they are a member of the PAP.
 They do not need to be the elected MP for the area.) for Halimah's Marsiling division.
 Halimah had been the sole minority MP for Marsiling–Yew Tee GRC prior to her resignation.
 (Note: Every team in a GRC is legally required to contain at least one minority (i.e. non-Chinese) candidate, either Malay or Indian/other (other being not Chinese, Malay or Indian).
 The mandatory minority category in a GRC is determined by the President.
 The number of GRCs requiring Malay candidates at a general election must be three-fifths of the total number of GRCs, or, if that is fractional, the next highest whole number.)
 When queried by Pritam Singh, Workers' Party (WP) MP for Aljunied GRC, on said status of Halimah, the government maintained that it was legal to forgo by-elections in GRCs.
 Justice Chua Lee Ming of the High Court dismissed a bid by Wong Souk Yee, the assistant treasurer of the SDP, to initiate a by-election.
 The bid was dismissed by the Court of Appeal upon appeal.